The Best UX Portfolio Website Builders Cover Image

 © Wix, Fair Use

-Wix offers features like SEO tools and social media integration that help with marketing.
-For instance, SEO Wiz helps tailor your site to be more visible on search engines.
-Social media buttons allow quick sharing of your work.
+Wix has got features like SEO tools and social media integration—very helpful with marketing.
+For instance, SEO Wiz helps tailor your site so it’s more visible on search engines, and social media buttons permit quick sharing of your work.

 Main Features